 Fit for a King

-The following morning, you will be met by your guide who will take you on a walking tour of Stok.
+The following morning, you will be met by your guide who will take you on a walking tour of the nearby village of Stok.
 As you walk around, admire the unspoilt architecture, golden apricot orchards and rolling fields of barley of this peaceful village.
-For a tour like no other, we can even arrange for the King of Leh himself to show you around Stok and the Palace.
+For a tour like no other, we can even arrange for the King of Leh himself to show you around.
 How’s that for the royal treatment?
-Take the afternoon easy and then in the evening, you can visit a nearby nunnery to observe the soothing evening prayers and stargaze at Shanti Stupa before returning for dinner back at the Palace.
+Take the afternoon easy and then in the evening, you can visit a nearby nunnery to observe the soothing evening prayers and stargaze at Shanti Stupa before returning for dinner back at Camp.